Give thanks for this great sweet potato casserole.

 These sweet potatoes taste so good for two reasons: the techniques and the ingredients.

-The ingredients.
 Sweet potatoes do not need a lot of bells and whistles.
 Here, a touch of fresh lemon juice and fresh ginger brightens the flavor, while brown sugar deepens the natural earthy sweetness.
-A pinch of salt for a savory counterpoint, and you’re all set!
+A pinch of salt for a savory counterpoint, some butter, and you’re all set!

-Why to Use Marshmallow Fluff and Not Marshmallows
+Why You Should Use Marshmallow Fluff and Not Marshmallows on Your Sweet Potato Casserole

 Little marshmallows on top of the sweet potatoes are good.
 Fresh marshmallow fluff is so much better, almost to the point of game-changing.